-Speech-language pathologists are professionals that are licensed and certified in the identification, techniques, strategies, and interventions designed to improve or correct communication delays or disorders.
-Comprehensive speech pathology services for impaired communication are available for patients having difficulty expressing thoughts, feelings, or needs.
-Speech-language pathologists work one-to-one with individuals who are unable to communicate verbally, teaching them to use gestures, pictures, and electronic devices to express themselves.
+Speech-Language Pathologists are professionals that are licensed and certified in the identification of speech, language, and feeding/swallowing disorders and the development and implementation of interventions designed to improve skills in these areas.
+Comprehensive speech pathology services for impaired communication skills are available for patients having difficulty expressing thoughts, feelings, or needs or difficulty being understood by others.
+Speech-language pathologists work one-on-one with individuals who are unable to communicate effectively, often implementing the use of gestures, pictures, and electronic devices to express themselves.
 Re-development of cognitive skills – such as organizing thoughts and retaining information – is also an area of focus.
-Patients with swallowing difficulties (dysphagia) receive specialized assessment and treatment during their daily therapy sessions.
-These delays or disorders include speech, language, and swallowing.
-Programs range from sign language to electronic communication; stuttering to aural rehabilitation; augmentative communication to swallowing/feeding programs and much more.
+Patients with feeding or swallowing difficulties (dysphagia) can also receive individualized treatment to improve oral motor and swallowing skills, as well as improving their acceptance of a wider variety of foods.
+All individuals will receive specialized assessment and treatment to identify areas of need and functional goals to improve targeted skills.

 - Fluency disorders (stuttering)

 - Language disorders (expressive and receptive language)